chapel-lang/chapel/doc/rst/language/spec/modules.rst

 Making a use or import ``public`` causes the symbols brought in by that statement to be visible as though they were defined in the scope with the use or import, a strategy which will be referred to as `re-exporting`.
-However, symbols with the same name in the scope with the use or import will still take precedence.

    *Example (use-reexport1.chpl)*.